Raleigh African American History Tour

 - Explore Raleigh's Black Main Street

-- Learn from a local historian
+- Discover historic sites with a local historian

-- Discover Raleigh's African American heritage
+- Experience the legacy of Raleigh's African American community

 Includes